-- school mark
+- school mark\\

-- moderated school mark
+- moderated school mark\\

-- examination mark
+- examination mark\\

 - combined score

 - standardised combined score

 - state-wide distribution of combined scores in that course

 - number of candidates who have completed the course

 - ATAR course examination mark state mean.

-The ATAR course report shows how you performed relative to all other students who have completed the course (represented by a location on a graph).
+The ATAR course report shows how you performed relative to all other students (excluding non-school candidates) who have completed the course (represented by a location on a graph).